fruitbatinshades/FlitAndBob/src/Code Structure.md

 If a zone is marked as `Blocks` or `Blocks=Box` the constructor creates the physics associated with it.

 ## InteractionZone.js
 Interaction Zones are used to react when the player or a box enters it.
-They amp the properties from the tiled map and process themselves.
+They map the properties from the tiled map and process themselves.

 ## Level.js
 Processes the map and creates the Phaser objects